Universality in statistical measures of trajectories in classical billiards: Integrable rectangular versus chaotic Sinai and Bunimovich billiards: Chaotic billiards

 \subsection{Bunimovich Stadium Billiard}

-Let us consider the 2D Bunimovich stadium billiard with semi-axes $a$ and $b$ (Fig.~[\ref{fig:StadiumGeometry}]).
+Let us consider the 2D Bunimovich stadium billiard with semi-axes $a$ and $b$ (figure \ref{fig:StadiumGeometry}).
 The billiard is known to be fully chaotic~\cite{Bunimovich74}.
-The billiard is symmetric under mirror operation about x- and y-axes.
+The billiard is symmetric under mirror operation about $x$- and $y$-axes.
 In order not to mix different symmetry classes, we consider the billiard with boundary points $x_{1},\dots,x_{N}$ located in one quarter of the billiard wall.
 The quarter perimeter has the length $b+\pi(b-a)/2$.
-The nodes $x_{n}$ are equi-distantly distributed on the quarter perimeter of the stadium, with perimeter spacing given by \be d(x_{n+1},x_{n}) =[b+\pi(b-a)/2]/(N-1) ~~~ n=1,\dots,N-1 ~ . \ee The rule of dynamics is free motion in the interior region and perfectly elastic specular collision at the exterior square wall.
-For a given pair of boundary points, the number of trajectories $N_{traj}$ connecting these points increases on average with the number of rebounds exponentially, according to \be N_{traj} = \exp[\alpha ~ (N_{reb} - 1)] ~ , ~ \alpha=1.01 \pm 0.09 ~ , \ee shown in Fig.~[\ref{fig:StadiumError+NSol}]~(top).
-Such behavior is qualitatively similar to that found in the Sinai billiard.
+The nodes $x_{n}$ are equidistantly distributed on the quarter perimeter of the stadium, with perimeter spacing given by \be\fl d(x_{n+1},x_{n})=\frac{[b+\pi(b-a)/2]}{(N-1)}\,,\;n=1,\dots,N-1. \ee The rule of dynamics is free motion in the interior region and elastic specular collision at the exterior square wall.
+For a given pair of boundary points, the number of trajectories $N_{\mathrm{traj}}$ connecting these points increases on average with the number of rebounds exponentially, according to \be \fl N_{\mathrm{traj}} = \exp[\alpha ~ (N_{\mathrm{reb}} - 1)] ~ , ~ \alpha=1.01 \pm 0.09 ~ . \ee Such behaviour is qualitatively similar to that found in the Sinai billiard.
 We also measured the numerical error following the method used in the Sinai billiard.
-Likewise, we found a regime of exponential behavior followed by a regime of saturation depicted in Fig.~[\ref{fig:StadiumError+NSol}]~(bottom).
-On average the exponential increase is given by \be \epsilon = \exp[\beta ~ N_{reb} - 33.1] ~ , ~ \beta=1.13 \pm 0.05 ~~~ \mbox{for} ~ N_{reb} < 28 ~ . \ee We have classified trajectories by the the number of rebounds $N_{reb}$, which was kept fixed.
-In this way, we generate an ensemble of length matrices $\{\Sigma^{\nu}|\nu=1,\dots,N_{traj}\}$ corresponding to all possible trajectory indices $\nu$.
+Likewise, we found a regime of exponential behaviour followed by a regime of saturation (not shown).
+On average the exponential increase is given by \be \fl \epsilon = \exp(\beta ~ N_{\mathrm{reb}} - 14.3)\,,\;\beta=0.247 \pm 0.005,\;N_{\mathrm{reb}} < 58. \ee We have classified trajectories by the the number of rebounds $N_{\mathrm{reb}}$, which was kept fixed.
+In this way, we generate an ensemble of length matrices $\{\Sigma^{\nu}|\nu=1,\dots,N_{\mathrm{traj}}\}$ corresponding to all possible trajectory indices $\nu$.
 For each trajectory index $\nu$ we computed a level spacing distribution.
-Afterwards we superimposed the spectra corresponding coming from a randomly chosen considerably smaller subset of trajectory indices $\nu=1,\dots, n_{traj}$ (like we did for the Sinai billiard, see above).
-The resulting level spacing distribution $P(s)$ of length eigenvalues and the spectral rigidity $\Delta_{3}(L)$ are shown in Fig.~[\ref{fig:StadiumAverTrajLength+LSD+Delta3}]~(middle and bottom panel).
-The results are consistent with a Wigner distribution, i.e. GOE behavior.
-The histogram of the length matrix elements $P(\Lambda)$ shown in Fig.~[\ref{fig:StadiumAverTrajLength+LSD+Delta3}]~(top) looks close to a Gaussian.
+Afterwards we superimposed the spectra coming from a smaller subset of trajectory indices $\nu=1,\dots, n_{\mathrm{traj}}$ (like we did for the Sinai billiard).
+The resulting level spacing distribution $P(s)$ of length eigenvalues and the spectral rigidity $\Delta_{3}(L)$ are shown in figure \ref{fig:StadiumAverTrajLength+LSD+Delta3}(b--c).
+The results are consistent with a Wigner distribution, i.e. GOE behaviour.
+The histogram of the length matrix elements $P(\Lambda)$ shown in figure \ref{fig:StadiumAverTrajLength+LSD+Delta3_top} looks close to a Gaussian.